 1. Do away with the title card questions

 As previously mentioned, you sacrifice impact when you depend on title cards in your testimonials.
-In addition to my other arguments: you’re stuck “telling” rather than “showing.”
+In addition to the regular breaks I already mentioned, the format causes you to be stuck “telling” rather than “showing.”
 As a result, your customer’s experience with your product/service is an abstract idea in viewers’ minds.

 So, first aim for a testimonial that can flow smoothly without title card questions.
 If that sounds daunting right now, don’t worry.
 A little advance planning (described in the tips below) will help you.

 2. Plot a storyline for the video testimonial in advance